kealanparr/kealanparr/README.md

 Currently also a member in good standing of the [Unicode Consortium](https://unicode.org/consortium/consort.html).

-Curious to learn more things with tech, play with new technologies and interested in reading, chess, finance and exercise.
+Curious to learn more, build more and write more around tech & programming.

+ Interested in reading, chess, finance and exercise.